-David Dimmick, a 37-year-old from West Norriton, PA, was fortunate to receive his diagnosis shortly after turning 9, thanks to an excellent GI specialist.
-Less fortunately, however, few treatment options existed for Crohn’s in the 1980s, so Dimmick took sulfasalazine and then prednisone at some dosage or another for at least 2 years.
+David Dimmick, a 42-year-old from West Norriton, Pennsylvania, was fortunate to receive his diagnosis shortly after turning 9, thanks to an excellent GI specialist.
+Less fortunately, however, few treatment options existed for Crohn’s in the 1980s, so Dimmick took sulfasalazine and then prednisone at some dosage or another for at least two years.

 “That definitely had an impact on my quality of life,” Dimmick said.
 “I had to battle just to go outside to play with the neighborhood kids.”
 He suggests that people with Crohn’s try budesonide before prednisone because the latter’s side effects become so intense at higher doses: water-weight gain, extreme photosensitivity and mood swings, as well as longer term deterioration to bone density and connective tissues such as tendons and ligaments.

-Dimmick’s current drug cocktail includes methotrexate, budesonide and vedolizumab, along with folic acid, B12, iron, calcium and vitamin D supplements since methotrexate can cause folate deficiency and leg cramping.
+Dimmick’s current drug cocktail includes methotrexate, budesonide and vedolizumab, along with iron, calcium, vitamin D, folic acid and B12 supplements, since methotrexate can cause folate deficiency and leg cramping.